View Related Sites

 This depends on the institution you have applied to – check with them directly.

 Grade boundaries for STEP are set to ensure that the number of successful offers that result closely meets the number of places available at the official user institutions.
-The official users of STEP are the University of Cambridge and the University of Warwick.
+The official users of STEP are the University of Cambridge, the University of Warwick and Imperial College London.
 This means that the setting of the grade boundaries in any given year will be dependent on the performance of the cohort of applicants to these institutions.

 Yes, if you are holding an offer from the University of Cambridge, the Cambridge Admissions Office and Colleges have access to your STEP scripts.

-If you have applied to the University of Cambridge or the University of Warwick, Cambridge Assessment Admissions Testing is responsible for informing these universities that a Results Enquiry or Appeal is taking place.
+If you have applied to the University of Cambridge, the University of Warwick or Imperial College London, Cambridge Assessment Admissions Testing is responsible for informing these universities that a Results Enquiry or Appeal is taking place.
 Cambridge Assessment Admissions Testing is also responsible for informing them of the outcome of the Results Enquiry or Appeal.

 If you have applied to any other institution, any changes to your results will be communicated via UCAS.
 You may want to inform the institution in advance that you have made a Results Enquiry or Appeal.